tinganho/fa/Specification.md

 ```

 ### Server-Side Rendering
-The page rendering begins with a Router reading a Page Manifestation.
+The page rendering begins with a *Router* reading a *Page Manifestation*.
 The router inspect which route is being requested and checks against the Page Manifestation, which layout and which models and views is being requested for a particular route.
-It fetches data for each Content View before assembling all the markup on the server side.
+It fetches data for each *Content View* before assembling all the markup on the server side.

 <div>
   <img width="800" src="Images/PageManifestationWorkflow.png"></img>
 </div>

 ### Client-Side Rendering
-On the client side, the Client Router notifies the current Layout that there is a page transition occurring and calls onBeforePageTransition.
+On the client side, the *Client Router* notifies the current Layout that there is a page transition occurring and calls **onBeforePageTransition**.

 - If the new page has the same Layout:
     - If the layout has a stacked region for serving *Stacked Pages*: The *Client Router* calls the current layout method **pushContent** or **pushLoadingContent**, depending on if it is a static content or not.